Kreswell/kreswell.github.io/_posts/2019-08-14-APointlessReconstructionOfTheRealNumbers.md

 # The Pointless Topology
 ## Notations, definitions, and conventions
 ### Logical trichotomy
 A statement is *true* if its conditions are met.
-A statement is *false* if at least one condition can be shown to be not met.
+A statement is *false* if the opposite of at least one condition is met.
 A statement is *undecided* or *indeterminate* if it is neither true nor false (we can't tell whether it's true or false).
+A statement is *not true*

 A set is *inhabited* if it contains at least one element.
 A set is *empty* if it contains no elements.
 A set is *indeterminate* if it is not inhabited and not empty.